htried/multi-agent-jailbreak/README.md

 ./templates/generate_video_inputs.sh
 ```

+Also ensure that you have a `.env` file containing your AI system API keys.

-In a separate terminal, run the socket server (this is the server that will receive the attacks, and it will hang):
+In a separate terminal (potentially on a remote server), run the socket server (this is the server that will receive the attacks, and it will hang):

 ```bash
 python socket_recipient.py